peteroupc/peteroupc.github.io/colorgen.md

 - For each color in the image color list, find its [**nearest color**](#Nearest_Colors) in the color palette, and add 1 to the nearest color's corresponding value in the histogram.
 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors.

 **Posterization.** This involves rounding each component of a multicomponent color to the nearest multiple of 1/_n_, where _n_ is the desired number of levels per channel.
-The rounding can be either up or down.
+The rounding can be up, down, or otherwise.

 > **Notes:**
 >